SpaceVim/SpaceVim/docs/development.md

 #### Title prefix of pull request

-Pull request titles should contain one of these prefix:
+Pull request titles should contain one of these prefixes:

 - `Add:` Adding new features.
 - `Change:` Change default behaviors or the existing features.